blackholes12/OpenGL-4D-Graphic-Designer/README.md

 G: Show or turn off wireframe

+Delete: delete the half build joint or delete objects in the selection area

 M/N: Zoom in and out of perspective

 1/2/3/4/5/6 or Mouse wheel: Switching behavior mode